$def with () $var title: Leibniz Universität Hannover - Human-Computer Interaction Group $var menuActive: research

 Below are pictures of the schematics of the signal generation board.
 The left picture shows the control and communication part including the Bluetooth connection and the serial interface for the switching boards.
 The right schematics shows the H-bridge and current regulation part.

 The switching board consists of a LED driver IC (MAX6969), LEDs for debug purposes and photo MOS relays.
 A LED glows if the connected relay is activated.
 The remaining space on the board is used for signal routing.
 Jumper on the center of the board enable the configuration of 8 electrodes.
-A group of eight electrodes could be connectred either to clamp A or B on the H-bridge.
+A group of eight electrodes could be connectred either to clamp A or B on